Bombay Dog Riots: Riots

 In 1832, the British-administered magistrate of police decided to adopt measures to control the city's stray dog population.
 The city was filled with so-called "Pariah dogs", which were seen by authorities as a nuisance and a threat to public safety.
 A regulation had been in place since 1813 that allowed for the killing of owner-less dogs during the hottest parts of the Bombay summer (15 April - 15 May, and 15 September - 15 October); the new regulation would extend the first period of culling from 15 May to 15 June.
 The change in the regulation was not controversial, but the Magistrate also chose to adopt new methods to cull the dog population.
 Most significantly, it was decided that a bounty would be paid for each dog killed.
 This new policy resulted in unscrupulous or overzealous dog catchers killing dogs that were not overly aggressive; it was also reported that dog catchers were invading homes and killing private pets.

 A backlash formed against the dog culling policy.
 As noted by the contemporary Bombay Courier, the city magistrate was seen by Bombay's Indian population as overusing its power.
-The Parsi community was particularity offended, as the extended culling period meant that the slaughter coincided with a Parsi holy day; furthermore, some Parsis revered dogs as objects of religious significance and began to protest the magistrate's efforts.
+The Parsi community was particularity offended, as the extended culling period meant that the slaughter coincided with a Parsi holy day (Adar month, adar day); furthermore, some Parsis revered dogs as objects of religious significance and began to protest the magistrate's efforts.
 On 6 June, a crowd of Parsis attacked a group of dog catchers near Bombay's fort and then marched on the city's court to demand an end to the culling.
 The next day, many in the Parsi community closed their businesses, causing economic chaos in the city.
 Lower class Parsis and a collection of Hindus and Muslims went on strike, paralyzing more of the city's day-to-day activities.
 When word circulated that the British were mobilizing the city's garrison, the Parsis organized crowds to block porters and laborers in a successful attempt to prevent the British troops from receiving food and water.
 In the evening, the British garrison gathered in the city's fort and the Riot Act was read aloud; the crowd was subsequently broken up, and the leaders of the strike were arrested.
 The British government then began to negotiate with the leaders of the Parsi community in an attempt to return order to the city.
 It was decided that, rather than cull stray dogs on sight, the Magistrate would instead try to relocate dogs outside of the city.
 This was done, and the imprisoned protesters were released as they had not had a political motivation for striking.